 Use It Up, Go Without, Make it Do, or Do Without!
 I’d give credit for this saying if I could find out who to give credit to.
 The saying is generally attributed to those who went through the Great Depression.
 Perhaps it’s fitting that this perfect utilitarian, practical, homestead-spirited saying is assigned to a whole […]

 This is a video and tutorial on how I repaired and replaced the brakes and rotors on my daughter’s 2003 Mazda Tribute.
 As always, this is offered up as an example of how I did it.
 If you chose to make any repairs you do so at your own risk.
 Sustainability and Self-Efficiency (yes EFFICIENCY, […]

 It’s January.
 Cold.
 Dark.
 Snowy.
 Wet.
 The soil is saturated from a recent thaw.
 How seeds survive this I do not know.
 Except for hope.
 The edges wash out gray and brown, then white, windy blown snow.
 The hope of life in winter bleak, lights the center green of my memory.
 There thrives the […]

 Maybe you’re like me and you have always been interested in Ham Radio and you feel it’s important to have communications on the homestead, but you don’t know where to start.
 I want to share my story and give some advice on getting started.
-My Story It was about a year ago that I was […]
+But before that, visit Express.com to get some clothes coupons and […]

 Quick few things… 1) 13 – Number of shots from .22 to knock the coon out of the tree that decimated 8 of my 13 chickens.
 2) Garden is in… more updates on that soon.
 3) Grape Trellis is coming along nicely.
 Video soon.
 4) Busy getting ready for my daughter’s graduation.
 5) 3 cubic […]